open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 > "Receive" spans SHOULD be created for operations of passing messages to the
 > application, when the those operations are initiated by the application code.
-> A single "Receive" span can account for a single message, for multiple messages
-> (in case messages are passed for processing as batches), or for no message at
-> all (if it is signalled that no messages were received).
-For each message it
-> accounts for, a "Receive" span SHOULD link to the "Create" span for the
-> message.

 ##### General considerations